Last Updated: June 2026

 Cloud Gate (The Bean)

-Cloud Gate sits on Grainger Plaza, which was completely renovated with new porcelain pavers and reopened in June 2024 after a year of construction.
-It’s fully accessible from all sides.
-See our complete Chicago Bean guide for the best photo spots, timing tips, and everything else worth knowing before you visit.
+Cloud Gate sits on Grainger Plaza, which was fully renovated with new porcelain pavers and reopened in June 2024 after a year of construction.
+It’s accessible from all sides.
+See our complete Chicago Bean guide for the best photo spots, timing tips, and everything else worth knowing before you go.

-💡 PRO TIP: The Bean is mobbed from 10am to 5pm in summer.
-Come before 9am or after dark for the best photos — the nighttime reflections of city lights across the curved surface are completely different from the daytime experience and just as spectacular.
-The Bean is accessible within park hours, 6am–11pm daily.
+💡 Pro Tip: The Bean is mobbed from 10am to 5pm in summer.
+Come before 9am or after dark — the nighttime reflections of the city lights across the curved surface are a completely different experience and just as spectacular.
+The Bean is accessible during park hours, 6am–11pm daily.

 Crown Fountain

-💡 PRO TIP: The water runs from roughly mid-May through mid-October.
-If you’re visiting with kids in summer, bring a towel and a change of clothes — they will get completely soaked and won’t want to leave.
-If you’re planning a spring break visit, our spring break Chicago with kids guide has everything you need to plan around Crown Fountain and Maggie Daley Park.
+The water runs from roughly mid-May through mid-October.
+If you’re visiting with kids in summer, bring a towel and a change of clothes — they will get soaked and won’t want to leave.
+Planning a spring break trip?
+Our spring break Chicago with kids guide maps out how to plan around Crown Fountain and Maggie Daley Park.

 Jay Pritzker Pavilion & the Great Lawn

 This is where Chicago’s major free summer programming happens.
-For 2026: the Millennium Park Summer Music Series (select Mondays and Thursdays, June 15–August 6), the Summer Film Series (Tuesdays, July 1–August 19, on a 40-foot LED screen), free Saturday morning workouts (yoga, Pilates, cardio kickboxing, May 17–August 30), the Grant Park Music Festival (free classical concerts Wed/Fri/Sat evenings, June 10–August 15), the Chicago Blues Festival (June 4–7), and the Chicago Jazz Festival (August 28–31).
-For the full calendar of what’s happening all summer, see our Chicago summer festivals guide.
-Chairs and blankets are welcome on the Great Lawn and you can bring your own food.
+For 2026: the Millennium Park Summer Music Series (select Mondays and Thursdays, June 15–August 6), the Summer Film Series (Tuesdays, July 1–August 19, on a 40-foot LED screen), free Saturday morning workouts (yoga, Pilates, cardio kickboxing, May 17–August 30), the Grant Park Music Festival (free classical concerts, June 10–August 15), the Chicago Blues Festival (June 4–7), and the Chicago Jazz Festival (September 3–6).
+For the full summer calendar, see our Chicago summer festivals guide.
+Chairs and blankets are welcome on the Great Lawn, and you can bring your own food.

-💡 PRO TIP: For summer concerts and movies, the best seats in the Pritzker bowl are first come, first served.
-The Great Lawn is where you set up blankets and low chairs.
+💡 Pro Tip: For summer concerts and movies, the seats in the Pritzker bowl are first come, first served; the Great Lawn is where you set up blankets and low chairs.
 Gates typically open 1–2 hours before events.
-Check millenniumpark.org for the current schedule — and note the trellis renovation may affect some lawn areas.
+Check millenniumpark.org for the schedule, and note the trellis renovation may affect some lawn areas.

 Lurie Garden

-⚠️ Closed March 2–early July 2026.
+⚠️ Closed March 2–early July 2026 for repairs to the boardwalk and water feature.
 Worth returning for later in your trip or on a future visit.

-Lurie Garden is the park’s best-kept secret — a 2.5-acre botanical garden tucked into the southeast corner, enclosed by a 15-foot “shoulder hedge” that references Carl Sandburg’s famous description of Chicago as the “City of Big Shoulders.”
-The hedge grew so tall that the garden became genuinely hidden from casual visitors, which is exactly how regulars liked it.
-Designed by landscape architects Gustafson Guthrie Nichol with plantings by legendary Dutch designer Piet Oudolf (who later designed the High Line in New York), the garden is built on top of a seven-level parking garage — one of the largest green roofs in the world.
+Lurie Garden is the park’s best-kept secret — a 2.5-acre botanical garden tucked into the southeast corner, enclosed by a 15-foot “shoulder hedge” that nods to Carl Sandburg’s description of Chicago as the “City of Big Shoulders.”
+The hedge grew so tall the garden became genuinely hidden from casual visitors, which is exactly how regulars liked it.
+Designed by landscape architects Gustafson Guthrie Nichol with plantings by Dutch designer Piet Oudolf (who later designed New York’s High Line), it’s built on top of a multi-level parking garage — one of the largest green roofs in the world.

-The garden contains over 222 types of plants including 35,000 perennials and 5,800 woody plants.
-It’s divided into two sections: the “Dark Plate” (shade-loving plants) and the “Light Plate” (sun-loving perennials and grasses), separated by a raised boardwalk over a shallow canal.
-Each season transforms it completely — spring wildflowers, tall summer grasses, golden fall foliage, sculptural seedheads in winter.
-Free volunteer-led tours run in summer when it reopens.
+The garden holds hundreds of plant varieties across two sections: the “Dark Plate” (shade-loving plants) and the “Light Plate” (sun-loving perennials and grasses), split by the “Seam,” a raised boardwalk over a shallow canal — the very feature being restored in 2026.
+Each season transforms it completely, from spring wildflowers to sculptural winter seedheads.
+Free volunteer-led tours run in summer once it reopens.

 BP Pedestrian Bridge & Maggie Daley Park

 The BP Pedestrian Bridge is another Frank Gehry design — a 925-foot winding footbridge clad in brushed stainless steel that snakes from the Great Lawn over Columbus Drive into Maggie Daley Park.
-The curved steel walls block traffic noise while framing views of the skyline and lake below.
-It takes about five minutes to walk end to end and the views from the midpoint are genuinely some of the best in the city.
+The curved walls block traffic noise while framing the skyline and lake below.
+It takes about five minutes end to end, and the views from the midpoint are some of the best in the city.

-Maggie Daley Park on the other side is worth the detour — particularly the Play Garden (a massive kids’ playground inspired by Alice in Wonderland with suspension bridges, tube slides, and a ship), the climbing wall, mini golf (18 holes, seasonal), and the Skating Ribbon in winter.
-The Skating Ribbon is a winding ice ribbon twice the length of a standard rink that runs mid-November through early March.
+Maggie Daley Park on the other side is worth the detour — especially the Play Garden (a huge Alice in Wonderland–inspired playground with suspension bridges, tube slides, and a ship), the climbing wall, seasonal 18-hole mini golf, and the Skating Ribbon in winter, a winding ice path twice the length of a standard rink that runs mid-November through early March.
 Online reservations are recommended.
-If you’re planning a full day with kids, our Chicago with kids in winter guide maps it all out.
+Planning a full day with kids?
+Our Chicago with kids in winter guide maps it out.

 McCormick Tribune Ice Rink

 The McCormick Tribune Ice Rink opens each November directly in front of Cloud Gate and typically runs through early February.
 Admission is free — you pay only for skate rentals if you don’t bring your own.
-Now in its 22nd season, the rink draws over 100,000 skaters a year.
-Skating with The Bean reflecting behind you and the Michigan Avenue skyline overhead is one of Chicago’s most iconic winter experiences.
+The rink draws over 100,000 skaters a year, and gliding past The Bean with the Michigan Avenue skyline overhead is one of Chicago’s most iconic winter experiences.
 Online reservations are required — book at millenniumpark.org.
-For more winter activities around the city, see our guide to the best things to do in Chicago in winter.
+For more cold-weather ideas, see our best things to do in Chicago in winter.

 Wrigley Square & the Millennium Monument

-Wrigley Square sits at the northwest corner of the park at Michigan Avenue and Randolph Street, featuring the Millennium Monument — a nearly full-size replica of the original peristyle colonnade that stood here from 1917 to 1953.
-The Welcome Center is here (open 9am–5pm), with free maps, event info, and restrooms.
-It’s also the best entry point from the CTA Washington/Wabash stop.
+Wrigley Square sits at the northwest corner of the park at Michigan Avenue and Randolph Street, anchored by the Millennium Monument — a nearly full-size replica of the peristyle colonnade that stood here from 1917 to 1953.
+The Welcome Center is here, with free maps, event info, and restrooms, and it’s the best entry point from the CTA Washington/Wabash stop.

 Boeing Galleries